mzient/genFFT/README.txt

 Q: Do you intend to add support for <enter architecture name here>
 A: Not in foreseeable future.

-Q: Do you plan to add half-spectrum FFT for real data?
+Q: Do you plan to add half-spectrum inverse FFT for real data?
-A: Maybe :)
+A: Maybe

 Copyright (c) 2017-2019 Michal Zientkiewicz
 See license.txt for details.